 - 2001-2010 - average real GDP growth rate of 6.8% annually

-Last year the US indicated that Vietnam is under scrutiny for possibly manipulating its currency.
-Finally in August 2020 the US Treasury confirmed that the dong was undervalued by about 4.7% against the dollar in 2019 due in part to “government action on the exchange rate.”
-According to the Treasury, Vietnam made US$22 billion state foreign exchange purchases last year, including through the central bank, which pushed down the country’s real effective exchange rate by 3.5% to 4.8%.
+In 2019, the US indicated that Vietnam was under scrutiny for possibly manipulating its currency.
+Then in August 2020 the US Treasury confirmed that the dong was undervalued by about 4.7% against the dollar in 2019 due in part to “government action on the exchange rate.”
+In December 2020, the Treasury officially labeled Vietnam a currency manipulator, claiming that it “conducted large-scale and protracted intervention, much more than in previous periods, to prevent appreciation of the dong”.

 Finally in July 2021, Vietnam reached an agreement with the U.S., pledging “to avoid manipulating its exchange rate in order to prevent effective balance of payments adjustment or to gain an unfair competitive advantage and will refrain from any competitive devaluation of the Vietnamese dong.”